 STUDY RESULTS IN TEENS

-for teens too
+Proven results for teens

-The majority taking
+The majority taking CIBINQO saw 75% SKIN IMPROVEMENT

-Some taking CIBINQO felt
+Some taking CIBINQO felt FAST ITCH RELIEF IN JUST 2 WEEKS

 CIBINQO delivered effective itch relief in 2 weeks (13% taking 100 mg, 25% taking 200 mg) vs an inactive pill (8%).

-results in teens (ages 12-17) were consistent with results in adults (18+)
+Studies of the safety and effectiveness of CIBINQO showed results in teens (ages 12-17) were consistent with results in adults (18+)

-The most common side effects of CIBINQO include common cold, nausea, headache, herpes simplex including cold sores, increased blood level of creatine phosphokinase, dizziness, urinary tract infection, tiredness, acne, vomiting, mouth and throat pain, flu, stomach flu, bacterial skin infection, high blood pressure, allergic skin rash to something you contacted, stomach pain, shingles, and low platelet count.
+In these clinical studies, the most common side effects of CIBINQO include common cold, nausea, headache, herpes simplex including cold sores, increased blood level of creatine phosphokinase, dizziness, urinary tract infection, tiredness, acne, vomiting, mouth and throat pain, flu, stomach flu, bacterial skin infection, high blood pressure, allergic skin rash to something you contacted, stomach pain, shingles, and low platelet count.
 These are not all of the possible side effects of CIBINQO.
 For more information, talk to your doctor or learn more about the Most Important Information about CIBINQO.

 How CIBINQO was studied in teens